Small-Angle Scattering: Resolution limits

 \section{Resolution limits}

 SAS is working based on the interference of coherent radiation.
 That in itself imposes some limitations on the samples and properties that can be investigated.
+Any loss of coherence will limit the resolution.

-In term of size, the object under observation has to be of the same order of magnitude as the wavelength of the incoming radiation, analogous to light interference at a double slit.
+In terms of size, the path length difference due to the scattering at the object has to be of the same order of magnitude as the wavelength of the incoming radiation, analogous to light interference at a double slit.
 Concerning the analysis in indirect space, also the limited size of the detector and coherence volume of the sample has to be taken into account.

-The second limitation that should always be considered is that only elastic scattering renders useful results, i.e. any change in speed or wavelength of the incoming radiation will render unusable results.

-Finally, multiple scattering is usually not considered for the evaluation of SAS data.
-This means, mostly thin samples, or those with a high transmission (usually 90\% or higher), can be investigated.